Qalthos/blog/content/personal/recent-projects-groovebot.rst

 is a fair number of them), but most of them can be thrown out without looking at them.
-Some more tweaking later, and PandBot was born, able to connect to a user's Pandora station, play music, and thumb songs up or down based on user respones in the IRC channel.
+Some more tweaking later, and PandBot was born, able to connect to a user's Pandora station, play music, and thumb songs up or down based on user response in the IRC channel.

-At this point, I had been writing new bots each time I added a new backend, with a lot of repeated code in each, leading to subtle bugs and api implementations that were slowly drifting apart based on individual needs.
+At this point, I had been writing new bots each time I added a new backend, with a lot of repeated code in each, leading to subtle bugs and API implementations that were slowly drifting apart based on individual needs.
 This made me a little annoyed, but I didn't have any particular need to fix it, so I left it alone.
 Until an accidental click around the Spotify website left me with another Premium subscription (and $10